John D Rogers (Consultant)

 On transferring to Rolls-Royce in Derby, John became Radiation Specialist in the RR Applied Science Laboratory and worked on radiation imaging projects until taking early retirement in 2002, at which point RadSci Consultancy was set up.
 One of the major projects carried out with Scitek Consultants Ltd of Derby, U.K. was the design and construction of a complete Cold Neutron Radiography Facility (CNRF) for the SPRR-300 research reactor at the Institute of Nuclear Chemistry and Physics in Mianyang, China, completed in 2012.

 He continues his association (as Honorary Senior Research Fellow) with the Physics Department at Birmingham University where he has a digital neutron and x-ray imaging system set up in the Dynamitron laboratory of the Medical Physics building.
-This is used by students completing their final project on the M.Sc. course in Physics and Technology of Nuclear Reactors.
+This is available for use by students completing their final project on the M.Sc. course in Physics and Technology of Nuclear Reactors.